cvcastano/ejercicios-de-adalab/README.md

 ## Module 1 ---- HTML & CSS
 You can go straight to all the module 1 exercises [here.](https://github.com/cvcastano/ejercicios-de-adalab/tree/master/modulo%201)

-If you prefer to go to a specific one, you can search below:
+If you prefer to go to a specific one, you can open and search below.

 <details>
 <summary></summary>